vuejs/pinia/packages/docs/getting-started.md

 })
 ```

 This will also add devtools support.
 In Vue 3, some features like time traveling and editing are still not supported because vue-devtools doesn't expose the necessary APIs yet but the devtools have way more features and the developer experience as a whole is far superior.
-In Vue 2, Pinia uses the existing interface for Vuex (and can therefore not be used alongside it).

 ## What is a Store?